Do I have to fix it - A Dealer's Guide to Used Car Warranty

 Dealer’s responsibility when ‘accessorising’ vehicles

 Dealers should be conscious of their responsibilities if ‘accessorising’ or ‘modifying’ vehicles before offering it for sale.
 Some of the modifications involve the fitting of after-market exhaust systems, tyres and/or rims.
 The tyres and rims can often be larger or lower profile than the recommendations of the manufacturer and lowers the vehicle’s ride height.
-This is done to make the vehicle more appealing to perspective buyers with the practice being applied to both new and second-hand vehicles.
+This is done to make the vehicle more appealing to prospective buyers with the practice being applied to both new and second-hand vehicles.

 However, many of these modifications are actually non-compliant (illegal) because they do not comply with the manufacturer’s specifications or the Australian Design Rules (ADR).

 ADRs apply to the construction of vehicles which are to be licensed for road use.
 They apply to manufacturers of vehicles and under state law, vehicles must remain compliant with those rules if used on public roads.
 Under the Australian Consumer Law goods supplied in the course of business must be of acceptable quality, which means they must be fit for the purpose for which they are supplied.
 Dealers fitting non-compliant accessories to a licensed road vehicle would therefore have an obligation to rectify any faults or noncompliant components provided with the vehicle at the time of sale.